-To support peace of mind and provide an added security tool to survivors’ safety planning, Ring has collaborated with the National Network to End Domestic Violence to provide Ring Video Doorbells and Ring Stick Up Cam devices to organizations directly supporting survivors.
+To support peace of mind and provide an added security tool to survivors’ safety planning, Ring has collaborated with the National Network to End Domestic Violence to provide Ring Video Doorbells (X Line device) and Ring Outdoor Cam (X Line device) to organizations directly supporting survivors.

 Refer to the Frequently Asked Questions below for information about TechSoup's administrative fee for these products